Whippet Diseases: Medical Specifics

 Suckling puppies (<3 weeks)35-37180-22030

-Whippets have special anesthesia requirements due to their low body fat.
+Whippets have special requirements for anesthesia due to their low body fat.
 Medications that are stored in fatty tissue must be dosed differently in Whippets to avoid overdoses.
-Inhalation anesthesia or anesthetics with a short duration of action such as propofol are ideal.
+Inhalation anesthetics or short-acting anesthetics such as propofol are ideal.

 Anesthesia recommendations